-Bluehost has been around for a long time - a very long time when it comes to the world of Web hosting.
+Bluehost has been around for a long time - a very long time.
 With about 20 years of support and service under its belt, the company was known for fast speeds, solid uptimes, reliability and consistency.

 Brief History of BlueHost